-Women in French offers two graduate essay awards each year, in June and in December, and one undergraduate essay award, in June.
+Women in French offers one graduate essay award each year, in May, and one undergraduate essay award, in June.
 These awards represent an important opportunity for our organization to encourage and support future scholars in the field of French and Francophone Studies by recognizing outstanding work by our students.
 See below for specific deadlines.

 The undergraduate essay should be written in 12-point Times New Roman, double-spaced with 1-inch margins.
 The essays must be between 10-12 pages (notes and bibliography included) and written in French.

 The topic may be either literary or cultural and should conform to the stated goal of Women in French: to promote the study of French and Francophone women authors, the study of women’s place in French and Francophone cultures or literatures, and feminist literary criticism.
 Please specify your native language.
 The essays should be sent by THE STUDENT as a Word Document attachment with the name of the professor (WIF member), the student and the university included in the text of the message.
 There is one competition per year.
 The WIF Award committee may ask for corrections before publishing the essays on the WEB.